Interview with Arthur Hulyer

 CJ: Then coming back to the RAF after the war years, did you manage to keep in contact with any former crew members?
 Were you in a squadron association?

-AH: Well, I did start going to reunions and travelling to Yorkshire and meeting all the lads, you know, which is quite the [unclear] and I looked forward to, and I kept that up virtually until last year, I didn’t go last year, usually about this time we were having these reunions and consequently I didn’t go this year either, I think I’m getting too long for travelling long distances [unclear]
+AH: Well, I did start going to reunions and travelling to Yorkshire and meeting all the lads, you know, which is quite jolly actually and I looked forward to, and I kept that up virtually until last year, I didn’t go last year, usually about this time we were having these reunions and consequently I didn’t go this year either, I think I’m getting too long for travelling long distances [unclear]

-CJ: And how did
+CJ: And how did⸻

 AH: Interesting time though because amazing how many we lost during the war, fifty thousand, fifty five thousand, and lots of blokes who were dear to me really.